 It is also possible for modification proceedings to occur when one parent wishes to relocate with their children.
 Additionally, modifications may be necessary if a parent has repeatedly failed to uphold their responsibilities under a child custody order.
 If you encounter any situation like this, Woodford Sathappan McGee can assist you in addressing it through the appropriate legal channels.

 Child custody determination may be one of the most difficult situations you ever face.
 Fortunately, you can face your child custody proceedings with greater confidence by choosing Woodford Sathappan McGee to represent you.
-For more information about Ohio child custody laws or to learn how our team can fight for you, contact us today and schedule your consultation with a women’s child custody lawyer you can trust.
+For more information about Ohio child custody laws or to learn how your team can fight for you, contact us today and schedule your consultation with a Columbus child custody lawyer you can trust.